TheIconfactory/Tapestry/Documentation/API.md

  	],
 ```

+Matches are case insensitive.
+If a user types "YouTube.com/@MKBHD", it will match the "youtube." rule above.

 If the sites rules do not match, no further checks are performed and the plugin is not suggested to the user.

 #### url